wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     (4) A person who ceases to be a gambling inspector must return the person's warrant of appointment.

-    (5) A person who fails to comply with subsection (4) commits an offence and is liable on summary conviction to a fine not exceeding $1,000\.
+    (5) A person who fails to comply with subsection (4) commits an offence and is liable on conviction to a fine not exceeding $1,000\.

     Compare: 1977 No 84 s 134; 1990 No 62 s 82

+    Section 331(5): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 332 Functions of gambling inspector